 3. Set up retargeting campaigns based on that data

-How do you retarget users in AdWords based on Google Analytics data?
-Fear not, my brave colleagues!
+How do you retarget users in Google Ads based on Google Analytics data?
+Fear not, brave colleagues!
 If you’ve made it to this step, you shouldn’t have any trouble creating powerful retargeting campaigns.

 In your Google Analytics Admin, find Audience Definitions in the middle of the screen near the bottom.